TiBOcode/UkuleleFlow/src/content/notes/what-is-flow.md

 ---
-title: "What is Flow?"
+title: What is Flow?
 date: 2024-12-20
-tags: ["flow", "music", "practice"]
+tags:
+  - flow
+  - music
+  - practice
-related: ["flow-state-in-music", "deliberate-practice"]
+related:
+  - a-flow-is-a-story
 ---

 ### **What is Flow?**